auth0/docs/articles/hooks/extensibility-points/post-user-registration.md

 v2: true
 ---

-# Post User Registration Hook
+# Post User Registration Extensibility Point

-The Post User Registration Hook allows custom actions to be executed after a new user registers an account and is added to the database.
-This hook executes asynchronously with the rest of the Auth0 pipeline and its outcome does not affect the Auth0 transaction.
+At the Post User Registration extensibility point, Hooks allow custom actions to be executed after a new user registers an account and is added to the database.
+For example, you may send a message to Slack or create a record in your customer relationship management (CRM) system.

+The Hook added to this extensibility point executes asynchronously with the rest of the Auth0 pipeline, and its outcome does not affect the Auth0 transaction.
-With the Post User Registration Hook, you can do things like send a chat notification about the user's new account or create a new record in a customer relationship management system.

-The Post User Registration Hook is available for both [Database Connections](/connections/database) and [Passwordless Connections](/connections/passwordless).
-You can create a new Post User Registration Hook using the [Dashboard](/hooks/create) or the [Command Line Interface](/hooks/create).
+The Post User Registration extensibility point is available for [Database Connections](/connections/database) and [Passwordless Connections](/connections/passwordless).

+To learn how to create Hooks, see [Create New Hooks](/hooks/create).

 ## Starter code and parameters